ubccr/genesysv/docs/source/index.rst

 Basically GDW provides a web-based user interface (UI) to make Elasticsearch queries.
 There are two ways to build the UI.
 First, by logging in to the GDW admin site and building the UI by clicking through it.
 This is quite flexible, but can become very tedious.
 Second, by programmatically building the UI by reading a JSON file that defines the fields of the UI.
 Both ways will be described to make you familiar with how GDW works.
-Both ways are complementary because in practice the UI is initially built programmatically and then modified and tweaked using the GDW admin site.
+They are complementary because in practice the UI is initially built programmatically and then modified and tweaked using the GDW admin site.
 We begin by showing you how to build the UI using the GDW admin site.